 - 2x points at gas stations, grocery stores, and restaurants

 You can redeem your IHG Rewards Club Bonus points at hotels such as Crowne Plaza®, Indigo® Hotels, & Holiday Inn®.

 The Best Ways to Use Your IHG Rewards Points

-You might decide to only keep the IHG® Rewards Club Premier Credit Card in your wallet for the free anniversary night and the TSA Precheck application fee reimbursement.
+You might decide to only keep the IHG® Rewards Club Premier Credit Card in your wallet for the reward anniversary night and the TSA PreCheck application fee reimbursement.
 But, when you have points to spend for a reward night, consider these options to maximize the value of your IHG points.

 Chase IHG PointBreaks